 Both Monash University and FODMAP Friendly test raw ingredients as well as prepared products for FODMAP content, for which they have product certification programs.
 Both Monash and FODMAP Friendly also have smartphone apps that we suggest that you download, which contain all of this information.

-The Low FODMAP Diet & The FDA Nutrition Facts Label
+Using The FDA Nutrition Facts Label to Help Determine FODMAPs

 For the purposes of the low FODMAP diet, the Carbohydrates listings on the FDA Nutrient Facts Label can offer some helpful information.